helico-kalki/Kalki/README.md

 If not working, try py -m pip install (...)

-Off course, Python itself is required: https://www.python.org/downloads/
+Of course, Python itself is required: https://www.python.org/downloads/

 To start, just open the gui.py file.